 - Duplicate an existing design.
-Click Copy existing one.
+Click Copy an existing email.

 - Use an existing design.
-Click Select an existing one.
+Click Select an existing email.

 - Or, copy/paste your own HTML email design.
 Click Use my own code.

-If you want to try another option after starting, click Select a different template to the right of the email design name.
+If you want to try another option after starting, click Select a different email to the right of the email design name.

 4. On the Subscribers step, select a list of subscribers to send your email to